MPY-01/Caesar-Polo-Esau/polo/1961/polo-04.md

 3. Mao Zedong: On Contradiction, International Publishers, New York, 1953, p.
 52.

-4. Pien Chang: "A Trial Discussion of Comrade Mao Zedong's Development of Marxist-Leninist Philosophy," Li-lun Hsueh-hsi (Studies in Theory), No. 9, Mukden, 1 September 1960.
+4. Pien Zhang: "A Trial Discussion of Comrade Mao Zedong's Development of Marxist-Leninist Philosophy," Li-lun Hsueh-hsi (Studies in Theory), No. 9, Mukden, 1 September 1960.

-5. Sun Tingguo: "A Tremendous Development of the Law of Marxist Dialectics," Che-hsueh Yen-chiu (Philosophical Research), No. 3, 15 June 1958.
+5. Sun Tingguo: "A Tremendous Development of the Law of Marxist Dialectics," Che-hsueh Yen-qiu (Philosophical Research), No. 3, 15 June 1958.

 6. Stalin: "Results of the Work of the 14th Party Conference" (1925), Sochineniia (Works), Moscow, Gospolitizdat, 1946-1951, Volume VII, pp. 90-132.